cezarpauna/TestRepoCreation/README.md

 - Pastries

 ## Getting Started
-To get started with the project:
+To run this app locally:
-1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation`
+1. Clone this repository.
-2. Navigate to the project folder: `cd TestRepoCreation`
+2. Navigate to the project directory.
-3. Install dependencies: `npm install`
+3. Run `npm install` to install the necessary dependencies.
-4. Start the application: `npm start`
+4. Run `npm start` to start the development server.

-Enjoy your coffee!
+Enjoy your coffee! ☕